Updated:

 In the fiscal year 2000, total revenues were 20.5% of GDF.
 However, in FY2010, total revenues collected were 14.8% of GDP, the lowest level ever in the last six decades.
 Federal revenues have remained low for several years due to tax relief provision and economic recession.
 It is projected that federal revenues will remain low in FY2011.

 The long-term federal revenue prospects are dependent on the legislative actions of Congress on potential tax reform and speed at which the economy recovers from the 2008 financial crisis.
 According to the CBO baseline projections, revenues are expected to increase to 20.7% of GDP in FY2021.
-These projections are based on the assumptions that some specific tax provisions end as planned under the current law.
+These projections are based on the assumption that some specific tax provisions end as planned under the current law.

-Consequently, tax rates will increase hence boost revenue collection.
+Consequently, tax rates will increase hence boosting revenue collection.
 “The major source of federal revenues has long been individual income taxes.
 For example, individual income tax revenues in the fiscal year 2010 were estimated at 6.3% of GDP” (Levit, 2011, p.6).

 Federal Response to Economic Crisis